 What is elder abuse?

-Elder abuse is anything that might be causing harm or distress to older person, whether yourself or someone else.
+Elder abuse is anything that might be cause harm or distress to an older person.
 While the term elder abuse can be used to describe lots of different issues and situations, the World Health Organisation (WHO) defines it as: